AT&T

 Acquisition in 2011

-Superclick specializes in network design, deployment, and infrastructure management, focusing on the hospitality, healthcare, and multi-dwelling unit markets.
-The company installs broadband high-speed internet connection equipment and IP infrastructure management systems, ensuring continuous support with a 24/7 help desk.
-Superclick serves prominent hospitality brands, including Fairmont & Raffles Hotels, Four Seasons, Intercontinental Hotels Group, Jumeirah, Kimpton, Mandarin Oriental, Marriott, Shangri-La, and Starwood, with operations spanning Canada, North America, the Middle East, and Asia.
+Superclick is a company specializing in network design, deployment, and infrastructure management, primarily serving the hospitality, healthcare, and multi-dwelling unit (MDU) markets.
+It offers broadband high-speed internet connection equipment and IP infrastructure management systems, ensuring reliable connectivity and support.
+With a commitment to customer service, Superclick provides around-the-clock help desk support to its clients.
+The company boasts a diverse portfolio, working with prominent hospitality brands such as Fairmont & Raffles Hotels, Four Seasons Hotels, Intercontinental Hotels Group, Jumeirah, Kimpton Hotels, Mandarin Oriental Hotels, Marriott Hotels International, Shangri-La Hotels, and Starwood, with operations spanning Canada, North America, the Middle East, and Asia.

 Prodigy Communications